 Grandma, why you made mom come to the States was so brave of you.
 You let your daughter go so she could have a better life.
 I hate that you’re halfway across the world, but I’m so blessed and thankful you’re in my life.
 I love you so much, bà ngoại! xo

 Mom #2, I miss you so much.
 What I would give to play one more game with you.
 It was hard losing you.
 You and mom were best friends.
 She misses you a lot.
 I sometimes wonder if that’s why she doesn’t go to Costco as much anymore.
 Sigh.
 Thank you for teaching me to not take life so seriously, to trust God through faith and prayer and for being my Skipbo partner.
 I love and miss you and will see you again someday! xo

-Although I’m not a fan of Hallmark holidays, I wanted to honor my moms and grandma today.
-I’m so blessed to have amazing women in my life who really do sweat diamonds.My mom worked too hard for me not to be GREAT.
-Click To Tweet
+Although I’m not a fan of Hallmark holidays, I wanted to honor my moms and grandma a few days before Mother’s Day.
+I’m so blessed to have amazing women in my life who really do sweat diamonds.My mom worked too hard for me not to be GREAT. -Huong Vo Click To Tweet

 What do you have planned for Mother’s Day?
 What great advice has your momma given you that you’ve taken to heart?
 If your mom is gone, what are you doing to honor her?

 Bottom image is my grandma at the airport when we were leaving after our two month stay.
 Middle picture is my mom on set of a photoshoot in Vietnam.
 The photographer loved her so much that he enlarged a few images from the shoot to display at the front of his shop.
 I mean, look at her.
 Her brow game was on point!
 The top photo is my mom holding a small toy.
 I love her smile here.
 Sidenote: I’ll update this post when I can get a few pictures of Rachie’s mom. 🙂